Putting on events can be exciting, community engaging and strenuous.

 If you have questions or would like help in planning an event, contact me at firstname.lastname@example.org

-Jerry Raehal is the CEO of SYNC2 Media and the Colorado Press Association.
+Jerry Raehal is the CEO of Colorado Press Network and the Colorado Press Association.
 He likes events and has spent way too much time thinking about how to make them better.
 And that’s good for you.
 He and his team have helped the CPA annual convention to grow in attendance and dramatically increase sponsorship using a variety of methods year over year.

 Want more media, marketing or business insights?
 Subscribe to our Vlog and Blog.